Combining Unsupervised Learning and Statistical Inference For Multimodal N-of-1 Trials

-Based on our proposed approach here, there are several opportunities for improvement and follow-up work.
-First, for training of the autoencoder, we used standard hyperparameters and image augmentation techniques.
+Following the results presented here, we see several avenues for improvement and future work.\\ First, for training of the autoencoder, we used standard hyperparameters and standard image augmentation techniques.
 More sophisticated hyperparameter or architecture tuning may improve the reconstruction results.
-Furthermore, other models such as variational autoencoders might also yield more meaningful embeddings.
-Similarly, more elaborated hypothesis tests could be used to incorporate time-dependencies, the influence of covariates, and carryover adequately to test complex effect differences between intervention and non-intervention phases.
-Second, when training deep models, the amount of training data available is important in order to train a good model, in our case here be able to extract meaningful features in the embeddings of the autoencoder.
-Depending on the specific N-of-1 trial, suitable openly available datasets for pretraining or proxy-task training of a model to later be fine-tuned on the trial data may be helpful.
-Third, not only the amount, but also the quality of data is important.
-The baseline average score for this study could be improved by collecting more ratings from a larger group of experts (or non-experts, e.g. from more students than the initial five) to reduce variance and increase inter-rater-reliability.
-Furthermore, acne scoring methods based on severity and number of lesions on the skin, as have been developed already and are used by dermatologists, may help generate reliable labeled data or be used as a training task for the model.
-Fourth, for simplicity of the presentation and in order to compare the results to the analysis of expert-derived average acne scores, we first created a 64-dimensional embedding layer and then extracted one dimension from the latent embedding with PCA.
-As another possibility, the dimensionality out the outcome could be reduced to one dimension as well by pushing the \ac{AE} to compress the input to one-dimensional embeddings.
-Other dimensionalities of the latent space may yield better results, or other dimension reduction methods such as tSNE could be employed.
+Other models such as variational autoencoders might also yield more meaningful embeddings.
+Similarly, more elaborate statistical models and hypothesis tests could incorporate time-dependencies, covariates, and carryover effects to test more complex treatment effects \cite{liaoAnalysisNof1Trials2021, vieiraDynamicModellingNof12017, dazaModelTwinRandomizationMoTR2022}.\\ Second, when training deep learning models, the amount of training data available is crucial for training a performant model, in our case to extract meaningful features in the embeddings of the autoencoder.
+Depending on the specific N-of-1 trial, suitable openly available datasets for pretraining or proxy-task training of a model to later be fine-tuned on the trial data may be helpful.\\ Third, not only the amount, but also the quality of data is essential.
+The acne severity scores in the application of the data from \cite{fuMultimodalNof1Trials2023} could be improved by collecting more ratings from a larger group of experts (or non-experts) to reduce variance and increase inter-rater-reliability.
+Furthermore, applying acne scoring methods based on severity and number of lesions on the skin, as have been developed already and are used by dermatologists, may help generate reliable labeled data or be used as a training task for the model.\\ Fourth, in the autoencoder architecture, we created a 64-dimensional embedding layer and then extracted one dimension from the latent embedding using \ac{PCA}.
+As an alternative, the outcome dimensionality could be reduced by pushing the autoencoder to compress the input to one-dimensional or lower-dimensional embeddings directly.
+Other orders of dimensionality of the latent space may yield better results, or other, possibly non-linear, dimension reduction methods such as t-SNE \cite{maatenVisualizingDataUsing2008} could be employed.